Are you wondering if Turkey is safe for tourists? We have the answer to that question (and more!) in this guide to crime and safety in Türkiye.

 What To Do If Something Goes Wrong In Türkiye

-If you find yourself in a situation where you feel unsafe, there are a few things you can do.
+If you find yourself in a situation where you feel unsafe, you can do a few things.
 First, try to stay calm and think clearly.
 If you can, move to a safe place away from the immediate danger.
 Then, call the police (dial 112) or other emergency services.

 Public Transport In Turkey: How Safe Is It

-Public transportation in Türkiye is safe for tourists as long as you take precautions to avoid pickpockets and bag snatchings.
+Public transportation in Türkiye is safe for tourists if you take precautions to avoid pickpockets and bag snatchings.
 Take care when using public transport at night.
 Be alert and aware of your surroundings, and don’t flash valuables in busy areas.
 If possible, use licensed taxis or ride-sharing services.

-Turkey boasts an excellent safety record with low violent crime rates and robust security measures in place to ensure the safety of visitors.
+Turkey boasts an excellent safety record with low violent crime rates and robust security measures to ensure visitors’ safety.
 Whether traveling alone or with family, tourists should feel confident in knowing that their visit to Türkiye will be both safe and memorable.